whitlockmcorbett/F23_CS11_SI/week_8/monday/exercise2/README.md

 **Objective:** Write a program that finds the greatest common devisor (GCD) of two integers

 ## Background information
 The greatest common divisor of two numbers is the largest number that divides evenly into both.
 The Euclidean Algorithm is a technique for finding the GCD of two numbers.

-LIAM PLEASE WRITE STUFF HERE
+Euclid'a algorithm for GCD works on this relation:

+$$GCD(m,n) = GCD(n, m % n)$$

 ## Steps
 1. Ask the user to enter two positive integers